-"CR" is used only in giving credit for Chapel attendance, credit by examination, and courses designed for evaluation with no grade description.
+"CR" is used only in giving credit for Chapel attendance, credit by examination, courses designed for evaluation with no grade description, and all courses accepted in transfer.

 "NC" Grades.

 "NC" indicates a non-credit experience.
 It is not a failing grade, but the student must register for the course again to pursue credit.